What are rights?

 Living Arrangements – Everyone has the right:

-- to their nationality and no one shall be arbitrarily deprived of his nationality, nor denied the right to change his nationality.
+- to their nationality and no one shall be arbitrarily deprived of their nationality, nor denied the right to change their nationality.

-- to freedom of movement and residence and the right to leave any country, including his own, and to return to their country.
+- to freedom of movement and residence and the right to leave any country, including their own, and to return to their country.

 - to seek and to enjoy in other countries asylum from persecution.